Table of Contents

 A poem which shakes ‘work’ from its masculine frame and recenters it, not on you, on your brother.

 We start the course with this poem by American poet Philip Levine.
-Go ahead and read it now.
-Think about that last line.
+Go ahead and click the link above now to read the poem.
+Think about its last line.
 What is work?

 Hopefully this course will help you answer that question.